-Accounting Standards Update (ASU) 2016-15, "Statement of Cash Flows (Topic 230) Classification of Certain Cash Receipts and Payments" was issued by the Financial Accounting Standards Board (FASB) in August 2016.
+ASU 2016-15, "Statement of Cash Flows (Topic 230) Classification of Certain Cash Receipts and Payments" was issued by the Financial Accounting Standards Board (FASB) in August 2016.
 The purpose of this amendment is to address eight specific cash flow issues with the objective of reducing the existing diversity in practice.
 The amendments in this Update are effective for public business entities for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2017.
 Early adoption is permitted.
-The Company does not believe that this guidance will have a material impact on its consolidated results of operations, financial position or disclosures.
+The Company does not believe that this guidance will have a material impact on its consolidated results of operations, financial position or disclosure.

 ASU 2016-09, "Compensation-Stock Compensation (Topic 718) Improvements to Employee Share-Based Payment Accounting" was issued by the FASB in March 2016.
 The purpose of this amendment is to simplify several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The amendments in this Update are effective for public business entities for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2016.
-Early adoption is permitted.
-The Company does not believe that this guidance will have a material impact on its consolidated results of operations, financial position or disclosures.
+The Company adopted ASU 2016-09 during our first quarter of fiscal year 2018, which had no impact on our consolidated financial statements, and will apply the new guidance in future periods

-ASU 2016-02, "Leases (Topic 842)" was issued by the FASB in February 2016.
+ASU 2016-02, "Leases (Topic 842)" was issued by the FASB in February.
+2016.
 The purpose of this amendment requires the recognition of lease assets and lease liabilities by lessees for those leases previously classified as operating leases.
 The amendments in this Update are effective for public business entities for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2018.
 Early adoption is permitted.
 The Company does not believe that this guidance will have a material impact on its consolidated results of operations, financial position or disclosures.